How to Fix ATA/SATA Hard Drive Not Detected in BIOS?

 Power supply failure or SMPS failure is very common, especially in devices that are used for gaming (besides work).
 SMPS fails due to age and overload.
 It causes ATA/SATA hard drives not to be detected in BIOS.

-unplugged power supply in ATA/SATA
+Stellar - unplugged power supply in ATA/SATA

-• If step 1 is not enough, use a new data cable to connect the hard drive to the motherboard.
+Step 2: If step 1 is not enough, use a new data cable to connect the hard drive to the motherboard.

-1. Open BIOS and enable device
+2. Open BIOS and Enable Device

-open BIOS enable device
+Stellar - open BIOS enable device

 Source: gigabyte.com

-• Enter BIOS by pressing F2 Key, F10 Key, F12 Key, and Delete key(depending on the motherboard manufacturer) at boot.
+• Enter BIOS by pressing F2 Key, F10 Key, F12 Key, and Delete Key(depending on the motherboard manufacturer) at boot.

 • Enable CSM ATA and SATA devices in launch CSM.

-• If you do not know how or if the Asus motherboard is so old that advice is not available from the manufacturer, go to the last available option of BIOS (usually on the right most side) and select “Load Optimal Defaults”, save and exit.
+• If you do not know how or if the Asus motherboard is so old that advice is not available from the manufacturer, go to the last available option of BIOS (usually on the rightmost side) and select “Load Optimal Defaults”, save and exit.

-ATA/SATA dell inc.
+Stellar - ATA/SATA dell inc.

 • BIOS might have become corrupted.
 In case the BIOS is a very old version (pre-2010) the hard disk might have to be attached to an ATA to SATA converter cable and the data copied to the advance mode of the latest version drive.

-ATA/ SATA PATA port
+Stellar - ATA/ SATA PATA port

 PATA Port

-ATA/ SATA PATA cable
+Stellar - ATA/ SATA PATA cable

 PATA Cable

-modern SATA port
+Stellar - modern SATA port

 Modern SATA Port

-Modern SATA cable
+Stellar - Modern SATA cable

 Modern SATA Cable